 Social networks (Facebook, LinkedIn, etc.) – You can make contact within the first 24 hours after the event so that the person has your photo and associates it with your name.
 This eases the identification process - even if you contact them later on.

 Emails – It's best to wait 72 hours, although if you connect through a social network, you can also contact them after that.
 Many people initiate contact immediately after a conference creating a "jam" that causes the receiver to put the emails aside.
 For this reason, it's good to give them some time.

-It is important to remember: the responsibility is your and yours alone.
+It is important to remember: the responsibility is yours and yours alone.
 The possibilities of networking are immense, and there is no way of knowing where the short contact you generated at the event will lead.
-It may be that you've met your business partner, a direct connection to one of your target audiences or even your next client.
-Patience – mixed with contact maintenance - is the key in each of the paths mentioned above.
+It may be that you've met your business partner, a direct connection to one of your target audiences, or even your next client.
+Patience – mixed with contact maintenance - is the key to each of the paths mentioned above.